 You don't need multiple payment pointers to monetize multiple things.
 As Coil Members access all of your web monetized content, the payments will be delivered into the wallet account associated with the payment pointer.

 If you're curious about how much each piece of content is earning, you could set up multiple accounts with your wallet provider, which will give you multiple payment pointers.
 However, your free Coil account only supports a single payment pointer in your Payouts settings.
-If you're web monetizing your content via Coil Blogs, Cinnamon, or by linking your YouTube channel, you can only use a single payment pointer.

 You can change your payment pointer in the Payouts section of your Coil Settings.